chaoge525/soafee_demo/documentation/user_guide/reproduce.rst

          .. code-block:: console

-           cat /var/lib/rancher/k3s/server/node-token
+           sudo cat /var/lib/rancher/k3s/server/node-token

     2.3.
-Then, log in to the Guest VM as ``root`` with no password, via:
+Then, log in to the Guest VM as ``ewaol`` user, via:

          .. code-block:: console

-           xl console ewaol-guest-vm1
+           sudo xl console ewaol-guest-vm1

     2.4.
 Denoting the IP address and node-token as ``[IP]`` and ``[TOKEN]`` respectively, change the ``ExecStart=`` line in